WSDOT/BridgeLink/Documentation/src/Download and Installation.md

 When BridgeLink starts you will be presented with the license agreement and disclaimer.
 It is a requirement of the Alternate Route Open Source License that these documents be presented every time you start the program.

-> NOTE: The first time you run BridgeLink you will be prompted to configure PGSuper and PGSplice.
-The configuration procedure is the same for both applications.
-Enter your name and company in the User Information section.
-Press the [Update Configuration Now] button to download the default (WSDOT) configuration.
+The first time you run BridgeLink you will be presented with the BridgeLink Configuration wizard.
+This wizard will guide you through the configuration process.
+Configuration steps will be presented for each BridgeLink application that needs to be configured (e.g. PGSuper, PGSplice and TOGA).
+Enter your name in the Engineer field and your company name in the Company field.
+This information is used to personalize reports, graphs, and out output from BridgeLink applications.

+Press [Next >] to advanced to the next step in the BridgeLink Configuration wizard.
+The remaining steps are for configuring BridgeLink Applications.
+Refer to the documentation for those applications for configuration details.